 When I arrived in Peru, I struggled to imagine how I would ever fit it all in.
 Peru is a country with amazing diversity, from lush lowland jungles to arid coastal deserts to the high mountain ranges of the Andes.
 Ten weeks later, as I crossed the border into Ecuador, though, I felt I had made a good dent.
+All I needed was a 3-week backpacking itinerary for Peru… which I have no replicated for you!

 I’ve been a perpetual traveler for over two years, but I know that not everyone has the luxury to move as slowly as I do.
 I wrote this three-week itinerary because I know that so many backpackers want to see it all in a very limited time frame, and I fell so in love with these destinations that it’s hard for me to recommend cutting any of them!